 Figures 6-7 show the metrics collected for the Gaussian 1 and the German BLR benchmarks.
 One can appreciate the superiority of 2- and 3-stage s-AIA in terms of acceptance rate and sampling performance when compared with fixed-parameter multi-stage schemes of the same number of stages.
 Recall that, as explained before, the standard Verlet typically used in HMC is included in the family of multi-stage schemes.
 In particular, s-AIA integrators reach the best possible performance in their groups, i.e. 2- and 3-stage groups respectively, almost for each step size in the stability interval.
 This means that the adaptation of the integrator coefficient b{opt}^k with respect to the randomized step size did enhance the accuracy and sampling of HMC.
-Specifically, the highest performance was reached around the center of the stability interval, in good agreement with the recommendations in [8].
+Specifically, the highest performance was reached around the center of the stability interval, in good agreement with the recommendations in [8, 24].
 As expected, HMC combined with 3-stage s-AIA outperformed HMC with 2-stage s-AIA in sampling efficiency.
 Moreover, the max PSRF plot demonstrates that 3-stage s-AIA was the last integrator to lose convergence.
 In particular, for German BLR (Figure 7), s-AIA ensured convergence over the entire range of step sizes, which suggests that the stability limit had been estimated accurately, i.e. the chosen fitting factor approach worked properly.

 Similar trends, though less pronounced, can be observed for the Gaussian 2 benchmark in Figure 8.
-Again, 2- and 3-stage s-AIA exhibited the best possible performance (with the clear superiority of 3-stage s-AIA) for most step sizes and turned out to be the last integrators to lose convergence in their groups.
+The top results achieved by 2- and 3-stage s-AIA are comparable to those demonstrated by the best behaved for this benchmark BCSS and ME integrators.
+Again, 3-stage s-AIA showed clear superiority over its 2-stage counterparts, and both turned out to be the last integrators to lose convergence in their groups.
 In contrast, the same fitting factor approach S{ω} applied to the Musk BLR benchmark did not show the level of accuracy observed for other benchmarks.
-In Figure 9, one can admit the poor performance achieved for almost all integrators in the second half of the stability interval, i.e the stability limit was overestimated.
-However, 3-stage s-AIA reached the best
+In Figure 9, one can admit the poor performance achieved for almost all integrators in the second half of the stability interval, i.e. the stability limit was overestimated.
+However, 3-stage s-AIA reached the best values in terms of min ESS and min (MCSE)-1, again around the center of the stability interval.
+Further analysis of the simulated frequencies and forces of the benchmarks revealed (see Figure 10) the anharmonic behavior of the Musk system, which, along with the fitting factor $S \approx 2.93 > 2$ (Table 3), explains the inaccuracy of the

-Figure 6: Gaussian 1 benchmark model with S{ω} fitting factor (28) and nondimensionalization (31).
-The metrics in Section 5.2 are plotted vs a range of step sizes within the stability interval (33). s-AIA3 (solid green line) leads to the best HMC performance and improves on the other integrators for almost all step sizes and all the metrics.
+Figure 6: Gaussian 1 benchmark model with S{ω} fitting factor (29) and nondimensionalization (32).
+The metrics in Section 5.2 are plotted vs a range of step sizes within the stability interval (34). s-AIA3 (solid green line) leads to the best HMC performance and improves on the other integrators for most step sizes and all the metrics.
 The max PSRF plot shows that s-AIA3 is the integrator with best convergence. s-AIA2 (dashed green line) shows similar advantages over the other 2-stage integration schemes.
 For both 2- and 3-stage s-AIA, the top performance in terms of min ESS and min (1/MCSE) is reached near the center of the stability interval.